Nodius-kit/Nodius/README.md

 ```

 The import script will automatically:
+- Create the database if it doesn't exist
 - Create collections if they don't exist
 - Insert new documents
 - Update existing documents